Ludwinic1/purviewautomation/docs/tutorial/delete-collections.md

 ### Delete Assets
-To delete assets in a collection, use the `delete_assets` parameter with the optional `delete_assets_timeout` option:
+To delete assets in a collection and delete the collection, use the `delete_assets` parameter with the optional `delete_assets_timeout` option:
 !!!
 Important
     **The Service Principal or user that authenticated/connected to Purview would need to be listed as a Data Curator on the collection in order to delete assets in that collection.
 For more info, see: [Purview Roles](https://learn.microsoft.com/en-us/azure/purview/catalog-permissions)**